jonasRower/jsTree-htmlTable/README.md

 # jsTree-htmlTable

-convert tree from jsTree to html-table
+converts tree from jsTree to html-table